This delicious dip brings the heat. Pair this Jalapeno Popper Dip with tortilla chips or melba toast snacks.

 Warning: This dip brings the heat, so it’s probably not safe for young kiddos or people who easily get heartburn.

-This dip is great when paired with tortilla chips, or as seen in this photo, melba toast snacks.
+This dip is excellent when paired with tortilla chips, or as seen in this photo, melba toast snacks.
 Enjoy!

 This delicious dip brings the heat.
 Pair this Jalapeno Popper Dip with tortilla chips, or as seen in this photo, melba toast snacks.